foss4g-perth-org/foss4g-perth-org.github.io/call-for-presentations.md

 - What type of presentation or workshop are you proposing?
 - What is the title of your presentation/workshop?
-- Give a concise description of your proposed presentation/workshop in 250 words or less.
+- Give a concise description of your proposed presentation/workshop.
 - Let us know if you have any specific requirements for delivering your presentation/workshop.

 **Submissions must be received no later than 11:59 PM (AWST), 5 October 2021.**